NDA INFORMATION

 CBMS treats these clauses as NDAs because they restrict talking about the experience, beyond simply the monetary amount of the settlement (see above).

-Q: Does this mean I can’t even say that that we made an agreement?
+Q: Does this mean I can’t even say that we made an agreement?

-Breach of the NDA (or any other term, including a non-disparagement clause) means breach of the contract and in theory gives the employer the right to seek the return of your compensation.
-This is what happened in the last Canadian case (2013) involving the journalist Jan Wong
+A: Breach of the NDA (or any other term, including a non-disparagement clause) means breach of the contract, and in theory gives the employer the right to seek the return of your compensation.

 Please note that this does not constitute legal advice specific to your case.
 This is information for public education.